jadeforrest/blog/content/posts/2023-06-22--fast-agile/index.md

 The less these traits are true, the more headwinds you’ll face with FAST.
 I don’t think you need to be in a perfect environment for it.
 In some ways, I think wanting to be these things is more important than actually being these things.
 So perhaps the most important success factor is that leadership is on board with making space for it.

+## You might have to manage self-management

+Self-organizing systems can work effectively.
+But they aren't free.
+They are more like managing a community.

+You'll need to create constraints and means to incenvitize the right behavior.
+And you'll need to carefully watch and manage to make sure things don't go off-track.

+Any organization can have bad actors, or people that aren’t aligned with the interests of that community.
+I remember once talking with an engineer who told me (I kid you not) that they didn’t think they had an obligation to produce value for their employer.
+Some engineers might want to focus on things that develop their skills or make them a more valuable employee, rather than things that are good for the company that employs them.

+With FAST, you are signing up for managing a _community_ of people.

+In conventional situations, the hierarchy makes clear who is responsible for this.
+In FAST, I suspect it would be easy to try and avoid conflict and “let the members figure it out”.
+This could result in informal power networks dominating in a sort of [tyranny of structurelessness](https://www.jofreeman.com/joreen/tyranny.htm).
+If you do use FAST, this is something I would guard against.

+The other extreme would be to not let the group figure problems out, and to have management handle it completely.
+This could _also_ be harmful.

+So FAST will require good facilitation, careful observation, and occasional intervention.

 ## FAST requires a lot of work

 The biggest reason you might not want to experiment with FAST is that there is a lot of hidden work with FAST.
 It requires a lot of change in your organization, to an unfamiliar way of operating.